hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Concerning them; for I've heard many say,
 >
-> Though they're call'd free balls, you are made to pay.
+> Though they're called free balls, you are made to pay.
 >
 > Jem.
-Those miscall'd free balls often do disgrace
+Those miscalled free balls often do disgrace
 >
 > Their title, the proprietor, and place
 >